Threats to Birds: Collisions (Nighttime Lighting)

 • If the lighting is not needed, consider turning it off permanently or see “Timing” below.

 • Birds are at greater risk from lighting during spring and fall migration on cloudy nights.
-Consider if lighting can be temporarily turned off April-May and August-October, or at minimum on cloudy nights those months.
+Consider if lighting can be temporarily turned off April-May and August-October, or at a minimum on cloudy nights during those months.

 • If birds become entrapped in an area of bright light that cannot be turned off permanently, turning lights off for 15 to 20 minutes can allow birds to escape the disorienting light and return to normal behavior.
 If you are unsure whether birds are or will be entrapped, plan regular breaks in the lighting or implement timers (see below) to allow an opportunity for birds to escape.